 On 8 July, President Higgins took part in the ILO Global Summit on ‘COVID-19 and the World of Work’.

-The Global Summit brings together government, employer and worker representatives, to consider the economic and social impact of the COVID-19 pandemic, and to discuss the challenges of countries that are battling with the pandemic.
+The Global Summit brought together government, employer and worker representatives, to consider the economic and social impact of the COVID-19 pandemic, and to discuss the challenges of countries that are battling with the pandemic.

 The work of the ILO is inspired by the 1944 Declaration of Philadelphia, of which Irishman Edward Phelan was the principal author.
 In February 2015, President Higgins paid tribute to Edward Phelan in his “Future of Work” speech, which is available here.